Finding Your Voice

-This 8 topic introductory course delivered face to face over 8 fortnightly sessions is designed to develop skills in creative writing.
+This eight-module introductory course delivered fortnightly in eight evening sessions is designed to develop broad skills in creative writing.
 Course content covers finding and developing your own voice, as well as overcoming creative fear.
-Important writing tools such as grammar and narrative techniques are covered.
-Extensive notes are provided on writing genres, and writing for children.
-Students will be given weekly set exercises and peer and tutor feedback in a relaxed and supportive atmosphere.
-By the end of this course you will have more idea of what genre you wish to write in as well as a good grounding in syntax, style and grammar.
-Comprehensive notes and examples accompany this course and tutor feedback is given on writing exercises.
-Class is limited to 6 students.
+Important writing tools, such as grammar and narrative techniques are covered.
+Extensive notes are provided on writing genres.
+Students will be given set exercises and peer and tutor feedback in a relaxed and supportive atmosphere.
+By the end of this course, you will have more idea of what genre you wish to write in as well as a good grounding in syntax, style and grammar.
+Comprehensive workbooks and examples accompany this course and tutor feedback is given on 20 writing exercises.
+Class is limited to six students.
 If for any reason you cannot attend a class, you will be sent the workbook and exercises.

 This fortnightly course starts Wednesday 7 pm-9 pm, April 21, 2021